Vishwajith-Shettigar/Epic-Android-Concepts/push-notification/README.md

 ## Server setup
 - Create your service account key in your project settings under service tab.
+- And paste serviceAccountKey.json in your server folder.
 - `const serviceAccount = require("./serviceAccountKey.json")`